An Amazonian botanical brew that has been used for centuries as a traditional medicine in ceremonies across South and Central America.

 If you elect to not engage some kind of help to unpack your bag full of aya-faciliated self-revelations, both the good and the difficult, chances are your suitcase may sit...Learn More

 Ayahuasca is a medicinal hallucinogenic tea that’s been used for more than a thousand years by the indigenous peoples of the Amazon.
-It’s a combination of two jungle plants: the ayahuasca vine (Banisteriopsis caapi), which contains alkaloids that act as monoamine oxidase inhibitors (MAOIs), allowing human bloodstreams to absorb the dimethyltryptamine (DMT) from the leaves of the chacruna, another Amazonian plant, (Psychotria viridis).
+It’s a combination of two jungle plants: the ayahuasca vine (Banisteriopsis caapi), which contains alkaloids that act as monoamine oxidase inhibitors (MAOIs), allowing human bloodstreams to absorb the dimethyltryptamine (DMT) from the leaves of another Amazonian plant, (Psychotria viridis).
 Ayahuasca is widely anecdotally known to cause physical, emotional and spiritual healing.
 Awareness of the brew has spread widely across the globe and many come to her to re-connect with themselves, work through past abuse or trauma, free themselves from addictions, or find relief from physical disease ...

 Ayahuasca is experienced by some as hallucinogenic but is both non-toxic and non-addictive.
 You can neither overdose on it, nor does usage create tolerance, even if you drink it daily.
 For most people, the long-term side effects are solely positive.
 While some studies have suggested that Ayahuasca can affect your liver by making it work a little harder during ceremony, there is also potential for affecting the liver positively by avoiding alcohol before and after drinking Ayahuasca, which is part of the prescribed preparatory diet.
 Recent research has also noted significant reductions in alcohol consumption and generally healthier lifestyles among participants following an Ayahuasca experience.
 Short term physical effects can include increased heart rate and changes in blood pressure, but most sensations occur inside the mind ...